DA

 Directorate General of Civil Aviation

-OrganizationIndia's aviation regulator investigating a plane crash that killed Maharashtra's deputy chief minister.
+OrganizationIndia's aviation regulator investigating a plane crash that killed a state's deputy chief minister and 4 others.

 About

-The Directorate General of Civil Aviation (DGCA) is India's aviation regulator.
+The Directorate General of Civil Aviation (DGCA) is India's aviation regulatory body.
 It is responsible for the regulation of air transport services to/from/within India and for the enforcement of civil aviation regulations, air safety, and airworthiness standards.
-The DGCA is currently newsworthy due to its investigation into a recent plane crash in Baramati, Maharashtra.
-This crash resulted in the death of Ajit Pawar, the deputy chief minister of Maharashtra, along with four other individuals.
-The plane, a private charter, crashed shortly after taking off from Mumbai.
-The DGCA's investigation will aim to determine the cause of the crash and whether any regulatory violations contributed to the incident.
-This event highlights the DGCA's crucial role in ensuring aviation safety and its responsibility in investigating accidents to prevent future occurrences.
+The DGCA is in the news due to its involvement in investigating a recent plane crash in western India.
+The crash resulted in the death of Ajit Pawar, the deputy chief minister of Maharashtra state, along with four other individuals.
+The private plane, which departed from Mumbai, crashed in Pawar's constituency of Baramati.
+The DGCA's investigation will likely focus on determining the cause of the crash, including potential mechanical failures, pilot error, or other contributing factors.
+The incident underscores the DGCA's crucial role in ensuring aviation safety and its responsibility in responding to and investigating aviation accidents within India.